marcusgsta/blog/recreating-a-landing-page.md

 ## Colorzilla

-Using a chrome extension, [ColorZilla](https://www.colorzilla.com/), which is a color picker and eye dropper tool, I can easily get the hex code for the background.
+Using a chrome extension, [ColorZilla](https://www.colorzilla.com/), which is a color picker and eye dropper tool, I can get the color code for the background.

 ![Colorzilla Chrome Extension](/colorzilla.png)